nagasudhirpulla/taming_python/blog/skills/grafana_alert_customize.md

-# Customize Grafana email alerts
+# Customize Grafana alert emails

 - The alert email sent by Grafana can be customized.
 The default alert email looks something like this